BUGTeas/HHML/README.md

 Default parameter: 2\
 Java found in this range will add to temporary environment variable so that HMCL to detect it.\
 \
+**Search %PATH% environment variable**\
+Configuration name: searchInSysPath\
+Default parameter: 1\
+If you installed Java that can't be detected by HMCL, you can set the parameter of this configuration to 2.\
+\
+**Search JavaSoft registry**\
+Configuration name: searchInSysPath\
+Default parameter: 1\
+Note: This is specific registry item of Oricle official Java, so OpenJDK may can't be found in this range.\
+If you installed Java that can't be detected by HMCL, you can set the parameter of this configuration to 2, Java found in this range will add to temporary environment variable so that HMCL to detect it.\
+\
 **Search list of installed application**\
 Configuration name: searchInInstApp
 Default parameter: 1